ZeroWu1412/manoa-flea-market.github.io/index.md

 Manoa Flea Market defines the following routes:

   * The `/` route goes to the home page.
-  * The `/profile-page` route goes to the public profile page.
   * The `/edit-profile-page/:_id` route goes to edit the profile page.
   * The `/add-profile-page` route goes to add the profile page.
   * The `/market-page` route goes to the market page.